wmorgan/dcos-docs/1.7/usage/services/spark/running-a-spark-job.md

         $ dcos spark run --submit-args='--supervise --class MySampleClass http://external.website/mysparkapp.jar 10'

 6. You can set the amount of cores and memory that the driver will require to be scheduled by passing in `--driver-cores` and `--driver-memory` flags.
-Any options that the usual spark-submit script accepts are also accepted by DCOS Spark CLI.
+Any options that the usual spark-submit script accepts are also accepted by DC/OS Spark CLI.

 7. To set any Spark properties (e.g. coarse grain mode or fine grain mode), you can also provide a custom `spark.properties` file and set the environment variable `SPARK_CONF_DIR` to that directory.